poeggi/mc_dualstack_checker/docs/api.md

 # API

-The public API is the backend at `https://mcdscheck-api.poggensee.it`.
+The API is for using the backend, a live instance od the service running at `https://mcdscheck-api.poggensee.it`.
 Use it from your own code; it allows cross-origin requests from any site. `https://mcdscheck-api.poggensee.it/` is a landing page with these links.

+NOTE: Usage of the live instance of the service running at poggensee.it is limited to non-commercial cases only.

 The web interface reaches the backend through its frontend, a relay on the web host (see README).